ryanlaict/ml-project-unsupervised-learning/assignment.md

 Welcome to the Unsupervised Learning project!
-In this project, you'll apply a few different Unsupervised Learning techniques to gain insights from the a real world dataset.
+In this project, you'll apply a few different Unsupervised Learning techniques to gain insights from the a real-world dataset.

 ## Context
 Clustering is a core method in unsupervised learning that allows us to uncover hidden patterns and groupings in data *without* relying on labels.
 In this project, you will explore different clustering techniques and compare their effectiveness.
-Optionally, you'll use Principal COmponent Analysis (PCA) to reduce dimensionality and visualize the clusters you identify.
+Optionally, you'll use Principal Component Analysis (PCA) to reduce dimensionality and visualize the clusters you identify.

 ## Learning Objectives
 By completing this project, you will have a chance to: